AshkIza/spring-core-api/README.md

   - **pull the image** from the DockerHub (      ), or

-  - **build the image** locally using the provided scripts.You can find all scripts (for building the application and docker images) within the folder **'DockerizeApp'**.
+  - **build the image** locally using the provided scripts.You can find all scripts (for building the application and docker images) within the folder **'dockerScripts'**.

-If you look at the 'DockerizeApp' folder, you you see two startup scripts.
+If you look at the 'dockerScripts' folder, you you see two startup scripts.

     'startup-docker-link.sh'  is using legacy docker --link, wheras, 'startup-docker-compose.sh' is using docker-compose to build/deploy both containers.